Julia-Wagner/PipeTracker/README.md

 ## **Tailwind**
 I decided to use Tailwind for this project.
 I already knew Bootstrap from previous experience, but did not know anything about Tailwind.
 So I decided to use this project as an opportunity to get to know it.
 After some initial installation troubles I really began to like it and its utility-first approach.

-- I used the [Tailwind CSS documentation](https://tailwindcss.com/docs/installation) to learn about the basics and installing it.
+- I referred to the [Tailwind CSS documentation](https://tailwindcss.com/docs/installation) to learn about the basics and installing it.
 - [Flowbite](https://flowbite.com/docs/getting-started/introduction/) was a great resource to get inspiration on how to use Tailwind classes.
 I copied and adapted some components of my page, like the navbar with the mobile menu from this open-source library.

 ## **Packages**